litecart/litecart/STANDARD.md

 			limit 1;"
 		);

-	Unlike when displaying strings, double quote characters are use to wrap SQL queries.
+	Use double quote characters to wrap a SQL query string.

 ## Processing User Input